cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 Introduce deaf/hoh speakers to sign language interpreters prior to the event.
 This will allow them to share materials (slides, speaker notes, etc.) with interpreters.
 Knowing what the talk is about will help provide much more accurate interpretation services.

 Signs for different technologies are not yet fully established (that is especially true in cloud native).
 Speakers and interpreters will need to agree on how to sign key terms and concepts.
 Agreeing on a shared vocabulary for on-stage communications will enhance communication efficiency.

 If there are non-signing deaf or hard of hearing speakers, place a monitor visible from the stage so they can read the captions from fellow panelists and during Q&A. Note: captions on the screen facing the audience won't work in this case, they will need a monitor facing the speakers.

 ### Microphones for speakers and Q&A

 Provide microphones for speakers and audience questions — even in small rooms.
 Hard of hearing attendees or speakers will struggle to hear the question without a microphone, and the captions tool won't be able to capture it either.
-If you can't provide a microphone for audience questions, have the speaker or someone else repeat the question in the microphone, "This person was asking …"
+If you can't provide a microphone for audience questions, have the speaker or someone else repeat the question in the microphone: "This person was asking …"

 ### Meeting point area